 Since everything now is Guaranteed Issue with No Pre-X under Health Care Reform, consider going on an Individual Plan.

-Even if it’s NOT Open Enrollment, there is Special Enrollment.
+Even if it’s NOT Open Enrollment, there is Special Enrollment, as you have just lost coverage MEC.
 Under Special Enrollment, your coverage is the first of the month after you apply, rather than the crazy 15th and miss a month deadline.
 Emails dated 1.21.2015 2:07 PM

 Since COBRA has been made pretty much obsolete under Health Care Reform… not all the links work… Try scrolling the entire page or just Email us.